JetBrains/Qodana/topics/clang.md

       <p>In this snippet:</p>
       <list>
       <li>The <a href="https://docs.gitlab.com/ee/ci/caching/"><code>cache</code></a> keyword configures GitLab CI/CD caches to store the %instance% cache,
-        so subsequent runs will be faster,</li>
+        to make %product% run faster.</li>
       <li>The <a href="https://docs.gitlab.com/ee/ci/yaml/#script"><code>script</code></a> keyword runs the <code>qodana</code> command and enumerates the %instance%
-        configuration options described in the <a href="docker-image-configuration.topic"/> section,</li>
+        configuration options described in the <a href="docker-image-configuration.topic"/> section.</li>
       <li>The <code>variables</code> keyword defines the <code>QODANA_TOKEN</code>
       <a href="https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui">variable</a> referring to the
       <a href="project-token.md">project token</a>.</li>